makerdao/mips/MIP17/mip17.md

 ## Paragraph Summary

-This proposal defines and formalizes a solution using the Weekly Governance Cycle ([MIP16](https://github.com/makerdao/mips/tree/RFC/MIP16)) for making weekly Actual Debt Ceiling and Utilization Based Risk Premium Adjustments.
+This proposal defines and formalizes a solution using the Weekly Governance Cycle ([MIP16](https://github.com/makerdao/mips/tree/RFC/MIP16)) for making weekly Actual Debt Ceiling and Actual Risk Premium Adjustments.
 Additionally, the proposal describes how to propose modifications to the actual calculation logic behind the debt ceiling and risk premium adjustments.

 ## Component Summary